abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 	"iat": "1590969600"
 }

-// SECRET - server stores it, used to generate and verify tokens
+// SECRET - server stores it, used to generate a symmetric key for HMAC algorithm to create signature part of JWT token
 ```

+The signature (anti-tampering measure) proves that the token is received as-is (as server generated it) from the client and the username and expiration date present in it are correct.
+So token verification in JWT boils down to just checking the signature validity and then we can extract payload (claims) and identify user and their access rights from that info.

-- the contents of a JWT are visible to everyone
+- the contents of a JWT are visible to everyone (except the signature part which is a SHA256 hash)
-- claims can be private too (have names that have no meaning)
+- claims can be private too (obfuscated; have names that have no meaning)
 - can be passed in header, body or as a query param
 - we can pass it as `Authorization: Bearer <jwt_token>` HTTP header

 **Refresh Tokens**: JWT tokens can be refreshed if the client sends the security server a Refresh Token.
 The server initially sends both the Access Token and a Refresh Token to the client at the time of token creation and issue.
 The client stores the refresh token securely, often in a secure HTTP-only cookie or local storage.
 It can then use it later to get another access token **without terminating the session**.

 **Some Tips and Pointers**:
 - if someone gets JWT and modifies the claims, then signature verification will not match so it is safe.
-But never store anything confidential in claims.
+But never store anything confidential in claims as they are not cryptographically encrypted (just encoded).
-- we can encrypt JWT token to enhance security (and not only send it as Base64 string).
+- we can encrypt JWT token itself to enhance security (and not only send it as Base64 string).
 It is done using JSON Web Encryption (JWE) standard.
-- we can have asymmetric encryption of JWT signatures rather than a symmetric one in which a private (secret) has to be shared between the token creator server and the token verifier server (if they are separate).
+- we can have asymmetric encryption of JWT signatures rather than a symmetric one in which a private (SECRET) has to be shared between the token creator server and the token verifier server (if they are separate).
 - on a user logout, the JWT token doesn't expire automatically immediately.
-We need to impl JWT forced expiration logic in the application such that it does.
+We need to impl JWT forced expiration logic in the application such that it does and its not easy since JWT tokens are not traceable by the server.

 **References**:
 - https://roadmap.sh/guides/jwt-authentication